-About the Residency:
+About Aferro Studios – the Gallery Aferro Studio Residency:

-Gallery Aferro’s studio residency takes place in 20 studios ranging from 500 – 900 square feet throughout our 5-floor building.
-Artists accepted into the program are granted entry into their studios 24 hours a day, 7 days a week, for 6 month rotations and gain access to visiting curators, other gallery directors, and inclusion in collaborations with a wide range of organizations including museums, orchestras, and galleries.
+Gallery Aferro’s Studio Residency takes place in 19 studios ranging from 500 – 900 square feet throughout our 5-floor building.
+For more than a decade, artists accepted into the program have been able to work in their studios 24 hours a day, 7 days a week, for 6-month rotations (with renewal options), and gain access to visiting curators and inclusion in collaborations with a wide range of organizations, including museums, orchestras, and galleries.

-Gallery Aferro’s centrally located space, with a ground floor exhibition gallery, coupled with Newark’s growing population of artists, makes for a focused center of artistic expression that is constantly engaged with the community.

-Gallery Aferro regularly hosts large group tours, open studios, and artist talks, all with the focus of maximizing exposure and interaction between the public and working artists.
-Many alumni have commented that the building is a kind of context within a context: an evocative 19th-century building in almost ceaseless use by a large, varied and lively population of gallery staff, volunteers, and numerous artists, youth, and community residents, all within the complex, dense context of Newark, New Jersey’s largest city and the nation’s third oldest European settlement.
+Gallery Aferro’s centrally located space, with two floors of galleries, coupled with Newark’s growing population of artists, makes for a focused center of artistic expression that is constantly engaged, with people and ideas.
+The artist-owned organization regularly hosts large group tours, open studios, and artist talks, all with the focus of maximizing exposure and interaction between the public and working artists.
+Many residency alumni have commented that the building is a kind of “context within a context” — an evocative 19th-century building in almost ceaseless use by a large, varied, and lively population of gallery staff, volunteers, and numerous artists, youth, and community residents, all within the complex, dense cultural, architectural, and historical context of Newark, New Jersey’s largest city.

 The studios consist of simple work-only spaces with high ceilings and built-in storage for each studio.
 The large spaces, and unique context encourages incubation of ambitious self-organized, sometimes collaborative projects that might otherwise have not been possible for the artist to achieve.
 Gallery Aferro focuses on this aspect when choosing artists to participate, as well as a commitment to a chosen field, excellence of artwork, demonstrated interest in engaging the public, etc.